Human trafficking in Mauritius: Prosecution (2009)

-Protection
+Protection (2009)

 The government sustained its protection of child trafficking victims during the reporting period, providing funding to NGO's running victim shelters on a reimbursable basis – $6 per day for the protection of each child, including victims of trafficking.
 CDU officials regularly referred abused and exploited children to these organizations for shelter and other assistance.
 The Minor's Brigade systematically refers all cases of identified children in prostitution to the CDU for victim assistance; in 2009, the brigade referred two such children for protective services.
 The CDU did not, however, refer all cases of child prostitution identified by its officers to the Minors Brigade for possible investigation.
 The government-funded, NGO-run drop-in center for sexually abused children, which provided counseling to six girls engaged in prostitution in 2009, advertised its services through bumper stickers, a toll-free number, and community outreach; its social worker continued to promote the services in schools and local communities.
 Nonetheless, due to the drop-in center's lack of shelter facilities and the often crowded conditions at NGO shelters, comprehensive protective services were not always readily available to all victims identified within the country.
 Though the MOWR acquired land and obtained funding to construct a residential center for victims of child commercial sexual exploitation in late 2008, construction of the facility has not yet begun.
 The ministry operated a 24-hour hotline for reporting cases of sexual abuse that received two reported cases of child prostitution in 2009.

 Mauritius has a formal protocol on the provision of assistance to all victims of sexual abuse; children victimized by commercial sexual exploitation are accompanied to the hospital by a child welfare officer, and police work in conjunction with this officer to obtain a statement.
 Medical treatment and psychological support were readily available at public clinics and NGO centers in Mauritius.
 The Child Protection (Amendment) Act of 2008 established a child mentoring scheme to provide support and rehabilitation to children in distress, including children engaged in prostitution; the government did not utilize this program to assist children engaged in or at risk of prostitution during the reporting period.
 The government encourages victims' assistance in the investigation and prosecution of trafficking crimes, and ensures that victims are not inappropriately incarcerated, fined, or otherwise penalized solely for unlawful acts committed as a direct result of being trafficked.